 Q&AZ: What You Need To Know About Getting The Coronavirus Vaccine In Arizona

-KJZZ has been getting a lot of questions via the Q&AZ project about the rollout of the vaccine in Arizona and how to access it.
+KJZZ has been getting a lot of questions via the Q&AZ project about how to access COVID-19 vaccines in Arizona.
 Here's what we know.

 EDITOR'S NOTE: This story will be updated regularly as new information becomes available.